Planning a trip to Ipoh, Malaysia? Worry not.

 Luckily, you are reading our Ipoh blog post!

-The best cave temples in Ipoh are Perak Tong Cave Temple, Sam Poh Tong Temple, and Kek Lok Tong.
+The best cave temples in Ipoh are Perak Tong Cave Temple, Sam Poh Tong Cave Temple, and Kek Lok Tong.
 You cannot go wrong with visiting any of them.
 I recommend visiting at least 2 of the 3 cave temples I listed above.

 Take your time and admire the geological formations, the intriguing religious artifacts, and just enjoy the unworldly feeling of being in a cave temple!

 Another unique attraction in Ipoh is Kellie’s Castle.
 An abandoned European-style castle built by a Scot, this unfinished building is rumored to be haunted!
 Though including this place on your itinerary is going to be difficult, especially without a car.

 After spending your morning on the outskirts of Ipoh, it is time to head back into town.
 If you are like me, then you are probably going to be hungry.
 Don’t worry, I know just the perfect spot for lunch in Ipoh!

-Besides white coffee, Ipoh is also famous for another dish: the bean sprouts chicken rice.
+Besides white coffee, Ipoh is also famous for another dish: bean sprouts chicken rice.
 If you judge it by its name, you will never expect this simple dish to be so impactful.
 Its ingredients are awfully plain and honestly, I had low expectations before trying it on my Ipoh trip.

 However, what they don’t tell you is how well-prepared it is.
 The bean sprouts are seasoned perfectly and cooked to the proper crispiness.
 The chicken’s texture is soft but composed enough that the meat isn’t mushy.
 Every bite into the chicken is juicy, and the flavor is savory but not too much.